TeachBooks/Manual/book/installation-and-setup/tools.md

 Choosing between GitHub and GitLab depends on multiple criteria.
 GitHub provides more functionalities, but you might prefer the TU Delft-closed GitLab system.

 ### Book URL
 Github allows you to host your book on the GitHub server using GitHub pages (to be recognized by the `<organization/username>.github.io/<book>` url, for example the [template book](https://teachbooks.github.io/template/)), which takes all the steps of hosting out of your hands.
-If you're book is part of the [GitHub Enterprise TU Delft](https://github.com/enterprises/tudelft) and is using SSO, a random url is generated `<random>.github.io/<book>`.
 Next to GitHub-provided URLs, you can set up a custom owned URL, although this requires some additional skills on a domain which you should own.

+If you're part of TU Delft, you can put your book in the [TUDelft-Book organisation](https://github.com/tudelft-books), which allows you to host your book at `oit.tudelft.nl/<book>`.
+If you've a private book which is part of the [GitHub Enterprise TU Delft](https://github.com/enterprises/tudelft) and is using SSO, a random url is generated `<random>.github.io/<book>`.
 For courses we advise you to create a organization with the course name so that the URL represent that course.

 On TU Delft's GitLab you need a webserver, which is offered by TeachBooks (to be recognized by the url `teachbooks.tudelft.nl/<book>`, as the TU Delft OIT team (to be recognized by the url `interactivetextbooks.tudelft.nl/<book>`.